hao2streamline/DynaEvo_DDPG/README.md

 - **Inverse Reinforcement Learning (IRL)**: To automatically learn reward functions from expert demonstrations, potentially leading to more effective policies.
 - **Model Uncertainty**: Incorporating Bayesian Neural Networks to improve the quality of simulated experiences by accounting for uncertainty in the environment model.

----

-## Acknowledgements

-This project was developed as part of the MSc in Data Science with Artificial Intelligence program at the University of Exeter.

----

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-This README is designed to provide a concise but detailed overview of your project, including its goals, methodology, and how to get started with it on GitHub.